jmervine/morgan-lwes/README.md

 #### Options

-Morgan accepts these properties in the options object.
+MorganLWES accepts these properties in the options object.

 - `format`    - Format string or Setting, see below for format tokens.
 - `emitter`   - Custom emitter, defaults to built in emitter.
 (Mostly for testing.)